-Students learn from UA and partner university faculty, access UA and partner university resources, earn two or more degrees, and become part of two alumni networks.
+Students learn from Arizona and partner university faculty, access Arizona and partner university resources, earn two or more degrees, and become part of two alumni networks.

 The University of Arizona ranks number 69 out of more than 20,000 schools, according to the Center for World University Rankings—making it a top 1% university worldwide!

-Students may complete their program entirely in their home country or study abroad at the UA Tucson campus in the U.S. for a summer, semester, or longer.
+Students may complete their program entirely in their home country or study abroad at our Tucson, Arizona campus in the U.S. for a summer, semester, or longer.

-Students pay approximately one-tenth of the cost of earning the same degree in the U.S. and also earn a degree from the partner university.
+Students pay significantly less than earning the same degree in the U.S. and also earn a degree from a partner university.